Sydney Brenner: Career and research

 Following his DPhil, Brenner did postdoctoral research at the University of California, Berkeley.
 He spent the next 20 years at the Laboratory of Molecular Biology in Cambridge.
 There, during the 1960s, he contributed to molecular biology, then an emerging field.
 In 1976 he joined the Salk Institute in California.

 Together with Jack Dunitz, Dorothy Hodgkin, Leslie Orgel, and Beryl M. Oughton, he was one of the first people in April 1953 to see the model of the structure of DNA, constructed by Francis Crick and James Watson; at the time he and the other scientists were working at the University of Oxford's Chemistry Department.
 All were impressed by the new DNA model, especially Brenner, who subsequently worked with Crick in the Cavendish Laboratory at the University of Cambridge and the newly opened Medical Research Council (MRC) Laboratory of Molecular Biology (LMB).
 According to Beryl Oughton, later Rimmer, they all travelled together in two cars once Dorothy Hodgkin announced to them that they were off to Cambridge to see the model of the structure of DNA.

 Brenner made several seminal contributions to the emerging field of molecular biology in the 1960s (see Phage group).
 The first was to prove that all overlapping genetic coding sequences were impossible.
 This insight separated the coding function from structural constraints as proposed in a clever code by George Gamow.
 This led Francis Crick to propose the concept of a hypothetical molecule (later identified as transfer RNA or tRNA) that transfers the genetic information from RNA to proteins.
 Brenner gave the name "adaptor hypothesis" in 1955.
 The physical separation between the anticodon and the amino acid on a tRNA is the basis for the unidirectional flow of information in coded biological systems.
 This is commonly known as the central dogma of molecular biology, i.e. information flows from nucleic acid to protein and never from protein to nucleic acid.
 Following this adaptor insight, Brenner conceived of the concept of messenger RNA during an April 1960 conversation with Crick and François Jacob, and together with Jacob and Matthew Meselson went on to prove its existence later that summer.
-Then, with Crick, Leslie Barnett, and Richard J. Watts-Tobin, Brenner genetically demonstrated the triplet nature of the code of protein translation through the Crick, Brenner, Barnett, Watts-Tobin et al. experiment of 1961, which discovered frameshift mutations.
+Then, with Crick, Leslie Barnett, and Richard Watts-Tobin, Brenner genetically demonstrated the triplet nature of the code of protein translation through the Crick, Brenner, Barnett, Watts-Tobin et al. experiment of 1961, which discovered frameshift mutations.
 Brenner collaborating with Sarabhai, Stretton and Bolle in 1964, using amber mutants defective in the bacteriophage T4D major head protein, showed that the nucleotide sequence of the gene is co-linear with the amino acid sequence of the encoded polypeptide chain.

 Together with the decoding work of Marshall Warren Nirenberg and others, the discovery of the triplet nature of the genetic code was critical to deciphering the code.
 Barnett helped set up Sydney Brenner's laboratory in Singapore, many years later.